BachiLi/redner/README.md

 For more details on the renderer, what it can do, and the techniques it use for computing the derivatives, please take a look at the paper:
-[Differentiable Monte Carlo Ray Tracing through Edge Sampling](https://people.csail.mit.edu/tzumao/diffrt/), Tzu-Mao Li, Miika Aittala, Fredo Durand, Jaakko Lehtinen
+[Differentiable Monte Carlo Ray Tracing through Edge Sampling](https://people.csail.mit.edu/tzumao/diffrt/), Tzu-Mao Li, Miika Aittala, Fredo Durand, Jaakko Lehtinen.
-Since the submission we have improved the renderer a bit.
+Since the submission we have improved the renderer quite a bit.
 In particular we implemented a CUDA backend and accelerated the continuous derivatives significantly by replacing automatic differentiation with manually-derived derivatives.
 See Tzu-Mao Li's [thesis](https://people.csail.mit.edu/tzumao/phdthesis/phdthesis.pdf) for even more details.

 ## Installation